The Solomeo School

 The school has four curricula: the disciplines of Mending

-Gardening, and Masonry.
 Of these four subjects, the first three concern Brunello Cucinelli's

-main business activity, while the last one its work on the restoration of the village
+main business activity, while the last one its work on the restoration

-and area of Solomeo and the enhancement of its landscape
+of the village and area of Solomeo and the enhancement of its

 The significance of the school is certainly that of a

 long-cherished dream and at the same time the significant

 application of a new revolutionary concept of humanistic